 I really enjoyed this book which takes you from England to the warm sandy shores of Mauritius.
 This is a love story, a travel book and also a thriller with good strong dialogue and evocative descriptions.You are taken beyond the tranquil perceived facade to the undercurrents of racialism both in the past and the present, here and in Mauritius.
 E.E.Fry writes with authority and,as a first novel, Sugar Cane will hopefully not be her last.

-5.0 out of 5 stars An eye opener8 Jun 2012
+An eye opener, 8 Jun 2012

 Amazon Verified Purchase(What is this?)